Elizabeth's Kitchen Diary

 • 200 grams silken tofu drained and crumbled

-• 1 tbsp thyme leaves or oregano or marjoram
+• 1 tbsp fresh thyme leaves or oregano or marjoram

 • 4 slices sourdough bread or other good bread